Taaitaaiger/jlrs/README.md

 After initialization you have an instance of `Julia` or `AsyncJulia`, both provide a method called `include` that lets you include files with custom Julia code.
-In order to create Julia data and call Julia functions, a scope must be created.
+In order to create Julia data and call Julia functions, a scope must be created first.

-When the sync runtime is used this can be done by calling the methods `Julia::scope` and `Julia::scope_with_capacity`.
-These methods take a closure with two arguments, a `Global` and a `GcFrame` (frame).
-The first is an access token for global Julia data, the second is used to root non-global data.
-While non-global data is rooted, it won't be freed by Julia's garbage collector (GC).
-The frame is created when `Julia::scope(_with_capacity)` is called and dropped when it returns, so any data rooted in the frame associated with a scope won't be freed by the GC until leaving that scope.
+When the sync runtime is used this can be done by calling the method `Julia::scope`.
+This method takes a closure with a single argument, a `GcFrame` (frame).
+This frame can be used to access Julia data, and ensure it's not freed by the GC while it's accessible from Rust.

-Because `AsyncJulia` is a handle to the async runtime which runs on another thread it's not possible to directly create a scope.
-Rather, the async runtime deals with tasks.
-The simplest of these is a blocking task, which can be executed by calling `AsyncJulia::(try_)blocking_task(_with_capacity)`.
+The async runtime can't create a new scope directly, `AsyncJulia` is a handle to the async runtime which runs on another thread.
+Instead, the async runtime deals with tasks, each task runs in its own scope.
+The simplest kind of task is a blocking task, which can be executed by calling `AsyncJulia::(try_)blocking_task`.
 These methods accept any closure `Julia::scope` can handle with the additional requirement that it must be `Send` and `Sync`.
 It's called a blocking task because the runtime is blocked while executing this task.
 The other kinds of tasks that the async runtime can handle will be introduced later.

 Inside the closure provided to `Julia::scope` or `AsyncJulia::blocking_task` it's possible to interact with Julia.
-Global Julia data can be accessed through its module system, the methods `Module::main`, `Module::base`, and `Module::core` can be used to access the `Main`, `Base`, and `Core` modules respectively.
+Unrooted Julia data can be accessed through its module system, the methods `Module::main`, `Module::base`, and `Module::core` can be used to access the `Main`, `Base`, and `Core` modules respectively.
 The contents of these modules can then be accessed by calling `Module::function` which returns a `Function`, `Module::global` which returns a